Mrc0113/workshop-scs-s1p/codelab.md

 ###

+* Since this microservice will duplicate the work that "05-scs-processor-feature" one is already doing let's go ahead and stop the previous microservice we deployed.
+- If using *Spring Tool Suite*, do this by navigating to the *Boot Dashboard*, expanding our space, finding your application named `05-scs-processor-feature-<ATTENDEE_NAME>`, then right click and choose `stop`
+- If using the *cf cli* do this by executing the `cf stop 05-scs-processor-feature-<ATTENDEE_NAME>` command while of course switching out `<ATTENDEE_NAME>` for your username
 * Let's create a second feature processor that makes use of dynamic destinations.
 * Open the "06-scs-processor-dynamicfeature" project
 * Open the *ScsProcessorFeaturesDynamic.java* class